ST MARTIN-IN-THE-FIELDS CHARITY

 We may collect and process the following data from you:

 Information you give us about yourself.
 You may give us information about yourself when you use our portal.
 This includes information you provide when you register for our portal, when you fill in forms on our portal and when you report a problem with our portal.
-Examples of such information include your name, contact details and employer name and address.
+Examples of such information include your name, job title, contact details and employer name and contact details.

 If you contact us, we will keep a record of that correspondence (including the contact details that you provide to us).
 We will endeavour not to retain information that you provide to us for longer than is necessary and will securely delete information that is no longer needed for the purposes for which it was collected in accordance with Principle 5 of DPA.

-Information you give us about the applicant.
-When applying for a grant, you will need to provide us with information about the applicant.
-You will be asked to complete a form on our portal to provide us information but we may contact you by email or telephone when reviewing your application to request further information about the applicant.
-Examples of such information include the applicant’s name, address, ethnicity and any health issues or other similar, relevant information about their circumstances that we should take into account when assessing the application.
+Information you give us about the client.
+When applying for a grant, you will need to provide us with information about the client.
+You will be asked to complete a form on our portal to provide us information but we may contact you by email or telephone when reviewing your application to request further information about the client.

 Information we collect about you.
 With regard to each of your visits to our portal we may automatically collect the following information:

 Technical information, including the Internet protocol (IP) address used to connect your computer to the Internet, browser type and version, time zone setting, browser plug-in types and versions, operating system and platform, and weblogs and other communication data.

 We use information held about you in the following ways:

 Information you give to us about yourself.
 We will use this information: